 2.3.
 Processor shall inform Controller if in its opinion an instruction of Controller would violate the applicable legislation regarding the processing of personal data or is otherwise unreasonable.

 2.4.
-Processor shall, for as far as this is within his control and as far as necessary, provide assistance to Controller to fulfil Controller’s legal obligations under the GDPR.
-This concerns the provision of assistance in the fulfilment of its obligations under Articles 32 to 36 of the GDPR.
+Processor shall, for as far as this is within his control and as far as necessary, provide assistance to Controller to fulfill Controller’s legal obligations under the GDPR.
+This concerns the provision of assistance in the fulfillment of its obligations under Articles 32 to 36 of the GDPR.

 2.5.
 All obligations of Processor under this Data Processing Agreement shall apply equally to any persons processing personal data under the supervision of Processor, including but not limited to employees.

 3.1.
 Processor shall maintain the confidentiality of personal data provided by Controller.
 Processor ensures that the persons who are authorized to process the personal data, are contractually obliged to maintain the confidentiality of the personal data of which he or she is handling.

 3.2.
 The confidentiality obligation shall not apply to the extent Controller has granted explicit permission to provide the information to third parties, the provision to third parties is reasonably necessary considering the nature of the assignment to Processor or the provision is legally required.

 4.1.
 Controller is responsible at all times for notification of any personal data breaches, as referred to in Article 4 paragraph 12 of the GDPR (hereinafter: “Personal Data Breach”), to the competent supervisory authority, and for possible communication about the Personal Data Breach to Data Subjects.